milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 develop, operate, improve, deliver, maintain, and protect our products and services.

-send you communications, including by email.
-For example, we may use email to respond to support inquiries or to share information about our products, services, and promotional offers that we think may interest you.
+send you communications, including by email or SMS where permitted.
+For example, we may use email or SMS to respond to support inquiries or to share information about our products, services, and promotional offers that we think may interest you.

 monitor and analyze trends and usage.